ubffm/django-orcid/README.md

 ## Installation

-Copy the folder 'django-orcid' to your project directory and add the following to your ```INSTALLED APPS``` statement.
+Copy the folder 'django_orcid' to your project directory and add the following to your ```INSTALLED APPS``` statement.

 ```python
 INSTALLED_APPS = [